Honda AWD Models

 The Honda SUVs: Passport and Pilot

 The Honda Passport brings the comfort and versatility Honda has become known for in their SUVs.
 The automaker has revived the Passport name after discontinuing it in 2002 (although the original Honda Passport was not really a Honda at all but a rebadged Isuzu Rodeo).
 The new Passport is made in four different trims (Sport, EX-L, Touring, and Elite); I-VTM4 AWD is offered on the first three and is standard on the Elite trim.
-2019 Passports equipped with AWD can tow up to 5,000 pounds.
+The Passports equipped with AWD can tow up to 5,000 pounds.

 The beloved Honda Pilot was launched in 2003 to replace the departing original Passport.
-This three-row SUV has been improved for the 2019 model year, with interior and exterior changes and upgrades on every trim.
+This three-row SUV was been improved for the 2019 model year, with interior and exterior changes and upgrades on every trim.
 This includes their I-VTM4 being available on the LX, EX, EX-L, and Touring trims, while being included with the Elite.
 While two-wheel-drive Pilots can tow 3,500 lb., one with AWD can pull as much as 5,000 lb.